 VAs run their own companies, so be sure to take business administration classes if this is new to you.
 Ongoing education/training in your specific areas will benefit you as well, especially if you provide services such as social media account management where the landscape is constantly changing.

-According to Indeed.com, the average annual salary for a VA is $35K.
-PayScale calculates the median annual salary to be $39K (up to $42K for those with 10 to 20 years of experience).
+PayScale calculates the median annual salary for a VA to be $39K (up to $42K for those with 10 to 20 years of experience).
 The Bureau of Labor Statistics predicts a 12% increase in assistant jobs by 2020 in their Occupational Outlook Handbook, though this statistic encompasses traditional assistants and VAs.
-Another indicator of growth in this field is the number of job postings for VAs on oDesk (now Upwork): 2.5K in 2008 vs. 25K in 2012.

 For further VA career guidance, support, and education, check out these resources: